pschapman/ucs-config-report/README.md

 ## Git Branches
 The current stable version will always be in the master branch.

+## Note on Microsoft Internet Explorer
+The HTML report file is **NOT** compatible with IE.  Output has been tested with Edge, Chrome, and Firefox and is expected to work with other *modern* browsers.

 ## Procedures
 ### Setup
 1. Install UCS Power Tool (Check with `Get-Module -ListAvailable -Name Cisco.UCSManager | select Name,Version`)